codacy/codacy-coverage-reporter/README.md

 ## Setup

 Codacy assumes that coverage is previously configured for your project.
+The official coverage tools we support for Java are JaCoCo and Cobertura.

 You can install the coverage reporter by running: